Star Wars: Episode I – The Phantom Menace (video game): Gameplay

 The Phantom Menace is played largely from a top-down view.
 The game follows the plot of the film, but expands and alters points.

 The player is able to control either Obi-Wan Kenobi, Qui-Gon Jinn, Queen Amidala or Captain Panaka, depending on the level.
 If the player is playing as either of the two Jedi, they can use a lightsaber or execute a Force push in addition to using blasters, proton missile launchers and explosives (which are available for Amidala and Panaka).
 The player may also encounter and interact with other non-player characters for directions, advice, trade, side missions (such as rescuing a captive or stopping a mugging) or to access otherwise locked areas.
+A degree of freedom was also granted to the player, even allowing them to kill innocent NPCs.
 Throughout the game, the player fights against Darth Maul, Trade Federation battle droids, AATs, Tusken Raiders, Jawas, and various alien thugs and droids.
 The game was among the first 3D Star Wars games to feature lightsaber duels as a combat feature.